mhscc/web-dev-workshop/javascript/JAVASCRIPT_DOM.md

 # 📜 JavaScript DOM(Document Object Model)
-DOM basically represents the html page and its CSS, with DOM we could change the content of the HTML in javascript.
-Why is this important? **It allows us to create a website that is interactive.**
+DOM basically represents the HTML page and its CSS; using DOM, we can change the HTML content in javascript.
+What is the significance of this? **It enables us to create an interactive website.**

-### Getting Started
+### ⭐ Getting Started
 1. Have a HTML file created
 2. CSS file is optional
 3. Create or use an existing JavaScript file